sahxj-08/Weather-App/README.md

 **Weather-App**
-\n A simple python weather app
+A simple python weather app

-I designed this app to practice error handling and learn about API
+I designed this app to practice error handling
+and learn about API

 Features: